 - Download books to your computer or mobile device

 - Download books to a DAISY player over a wireless connection without using a computer

-- Receive audio CD's, Braille or described movies through your local branch or by mail directly to your home
+- Receive audio CDs or Braille through your local branch or by mail directly to your home

 Educators who work with students with print disabilities in an elementary, secondary, or post-secondary institution may use their public library cards to access materials through CELA’s Educator Access Program.
 To learn more about this initiative or to register, visit CELA’s educator access site.